richlamdev/dependabot-scraper/README.md

   * To properly read all repos a Github token with _security_events_ scope to read private repositories is required.
 * [JQ](https://stedolan.github.io/jq/download/)
 * Python 3 - This was developed and tested with Python 3.10.
-Likely to work with all versions of Python 3.
+Likely to work with Python 3.6 and above.  (f-strings used in print statements)

 ## Quick Start